My shopping cart

 Hello, Zebras!
 I’m Jess.
-I’m the director of podcasting for The Plaid Horse, an event rider, and a very gay nerd.
+I’m a freelance writer, an event rider, and a very gay nerd.

 I’ve come a long way in my journey (I’m 37), and even thinking about where to start with this is hard.
 I’ve been through eating disorders; abusive relationships; struggles with PTSD, depression, and anxiety; coming out as queer.